AMArostegui/SpacyDotNet/README.md

 The program expects two parameters

 - **interpreter:** Name of Python shared library file.
-Usually _python38.dll_ on Windows, _libpython3.8.so_ on Linux and _libpython3.8.dylib_ on Mac
+Usually _python312.dll_ on Windows, _libpython3.12.so_ on Linux and _libpython3.12.dylib_ on Mac
-- **venv:** Location of the virtual environment create with python 3.8 and a spaCy version
+- **venv:** Location of the virtual environment created with a compatible python and spaCy versions

 Run the example with `dotnet run --interpreter <name_of_intepreter> --venv <path_to_virtualenv>` or if using Visual Studio, set the command line in _Project => Properties => Debug => Application arguments_